rozbb/dudect-bencher/README.md

 `cargo run --release --example ctbench-foo -- --filter ar`.

-To run the `vec_eq` benchmark continuously, collecting more samples as it goes along, run `cargo run --release --example ctbench-foo -- --continuous vec_eq`
+To run the `vec_eq` benchmark continuously, collecting more samples as it goes along, run `cargo run --release --example ctbench-foo -- --continuous vec_eq`.

+To run the benchmarks in `ctbench-foo` and get the raw runtimes in CSV format, run `cargo run --release --example ctbench-foo -- --out data.csv`.

 # Interpreting Output